 IBR Executive Board Recruitment

 In the past, IBR has travelled to countries such as South Africa, India, Indonesia, Thailand, Brasil, Mexico, Vietnam, and Argentina.
 Last year, we chose China and Myanmar in combination with Thailand as our destinations.
-Every year, the Executive board decides about their own destination based upon several criteria and in close collaboration with other relevant parties.
+Every year, the Executive Board decides upon their own destination based on several criteria and in close collaboration with other relevant parties.

 A board year with IBR offers you a unique opportunity to gain international research experience, get into contact with (international) companies, boost your CV, meet a lot of new people and participate in lots of social activities.